Great Famine of 1876–1878

 The Great Famine of 1876–1878 was a famine in India under British Crown rule.
 It began in 1876 after an intense drought resulted in crop failure in the Deccan Plateau.
-It affected south and Southwestern India—the British-administered presidencies of Madras and Bombay, and the princely states of Mysore and Hyderabad—for a period of two years.
-In 1877, famine came to affect regions northward, including parts of the Central Provinces and the North-Western Provinces, and a small area in Punjab.
+It affected north, south and Southwestern India—the British-administered presidencies of Madras, Punjab, Bombay, and the princely states of Mysore and Hyderabad—for a period of two years.
+In 1877, famine came to affect regions northward, including parts of the Central Provinces and the North-Western Provinces.
 The famine ultimately affected an area of 257000 sqmi and caused distress to a population totalling 58,500,000.
-The excess mortality in the famine has been estimated in a range whose low end is 5.6 million human fatalities, high end 9.6 million fatalities, and a careful modern demographic estimate 8.2 million fatalities.
+The excess mortality in the famine has been estimated in the range of 5.6 million - 9.6 million human deaths, and a careful recent demographic estimate yielded 8.2 million deaths.
 The famine is also known as the Southern India famine of 1876–1878 and the Madras famine of 1877.

 Preceding events

 Grain destined for export stacked on Madras beaches (February 1877).

 The Great Famine was precipitated by an intense drought resulting in crop failure in the Deccan Plateau.
-This was part of a larger pattern of drought and crop failure across India, China, South America and parts of Africa caused by an interplay between a strong El Niño and an active Indian Ocean Dipole that led to between 19 and 50 million deaths.
+This was part of a larger pattern of drought and crop failure across India, China, South America and parts of Africa caused by an interplay between the 1877–1878 El Niño and an active Indian Ocean Dipole that led to between 19 and 50 million deaths.

 The regular export of grain by the colonial government continued; during the famine, the viceroy, Lord Lytton, oversaw the export to England of a record 6.4 million hundredweight (320,000 tons) of wheat, which made the region more vulnerable.
 The cultivation of alternate cash crops, in addition to the commodification of grain, played a significant role in the events.

 The famine occurred at a time when the colonial government was attempting to reduce expenses on welfare.
 Earlier, in the Bihar famine of 1873-74, severe mortality had been avoided by importing rice from Burma.
 The Government of Bengal and its Lieutenant-Governor, Sir Richard Temple, were criticised for excessive expenditure on charitable relief.
 Sensitive to any renewed accusations of excess in 1876, Temple, who was now Famine Commissioner for the Government of India, insisted not only on a policy of laissez faire with respect to the trade in grain, but also on stricter standards of qualification for relief and on more meagre relief rations.
 Two kinds of relief were offered: "relief works" for able-bodied men, women, and working children, and gratuitous (or charitable) relief for small children, the elderly, and the indigent.